 Willpower is a fickle mistress.
 You have to catch her early in the day if you want to be sure to get what you need from her.
-Like the battery in your smartphone, your willpower starts full (or at least at peak capacity) in the morning and keeps draining and getting lower as the day goes on.
+You absolutely want to get it in in the mornings, unless you’re in the minority where evenings do work better for YOU.

 5. Do it when you don’t feel like it

 6. Do it as part of a routine

 You’ll be more consistent when exercise and working out is part of an overall routine, like your morning routine.
 Tasks in a routine are like links in a chain.
 It helps the brain form patterns that it remembers making each link in the chain stronger and become automatic.